mozilla-services/syncstorage-rs/docs/adr/0001-daily-active-use-server-side-metrics-glean.md

 In researching possible implementation methods, it became clear that many options did not offer us the ease and flexibility to reconcile the data after emission.
 This is why Glean is recommended as a clear frontrunner, due to its rich tooling in aggregating, querying, and visualizing data.

-However, this left an addition decision to either implement our own custom Glean code to emit "Glean-compliant" output, or to contribute to the Glean team's `glean_parser` repository for server-side metrics.
+However, this left an additional decision to either 1. implement our own custom Glean implementation to emit "Glean-compliant" output, or 2. to contribute to the Glean team's `glean_parser` repository for server-side metrics.
 The `glean_parser` is used for all server implementations of Glean, since the SDK is only available for client-side applications.
-Currently, Rust is not supported.
+Currently, Rust is not supported in the server-side.

-The Glean team does/did not have capacity to implemented the Rust `glean_parser` feature, so we had to decide what is the best solution not only for this use case, but to consider possible future use cases.
-In consultation with the Glean team, it became clear avoiding our custom implementation and opting for the general-purpose `glean_parser` for Rust was the ideal solution.
+In consultation with the Glean team, we determined that avoiding our custom implementation and opting for the general-purpose `glean_parser` for Rust was the ideal solution.
+The Glean team does/did not have capacity to implement the Rust `glean_parser` feature, so we had to decide if we were willing to take on the effort.

+Agreeing to implement this feature gave us the benefits of a general purpose solution that solved our immediate challenge but also solved for future possible challenges, all while making this feature available to other Mozilla teams.

 ## Pros and Cons of the Options

 ### A. Glean Parser for Rust

-Glean is a widely used tool at Mozilla and provides us with a solution to the given issue and possible extensibility in the future.
-Not without some challenges in initial implementation, related to coordination with Glean team and upfront development effort.
+Glean is a widely used tool at Mozilla and provides us with a solution to the given issue with possible extensibility in the future.
+There would be some challenges related to the required development effort and coordination with the Glean team.
 However, the potential for positive impact within our team and the organization is significant: all Rust server applications will be able to use Glean with full server support, our possible intention to integrate Glean into Push is made easier, and this is done in partnership with the Glean team.

 #### Pros